-In Chile, the working woman has a set of rights which are generated by the mere fact of motherhood, without requiring prior authorization nor any other formality.
-The only requirement established by law to become a beneficiary of said protection and legal benefits is a medical certificate attesting to the pregnancy and the formalities associated with a medical license for the payment of subsidies for the periods of maternity/parental leave granted by law.
+In Chile, the working woman has a set of rights which are generated by the mere fact of motherhood, without requiring prior authorization or any other formality.
+The only requirement established by law to become a beneficiary of said protection and legal benefits is a medical certificate attesting the pregnancy and the formalities associated with a medical license for the payment of subsidies for the periods of maternity/parental leave granted by law.

 A Maternity immunity protects the working woman from termination since the beginning of pregnancy until one year after the expiration of the maternal leave (twelve weeks after delivery, which means more or less two years of immunity).
-This immunity prevents from the termination of the individual employment contract during such period, except for certain causes and with the previous approval by the Court.
+This immunity prevents the termination of the individual employment contract during such period, except for certain causes and with the previous approval by the Court.

-There is likewise a pre- and post-natal resting periods.
+There is likewise a pre and postnatal resting periods.
 For details see paragraph 11.4.5.

 17.10.
-Marital Status Discrimination
+MARITAL STATUS DISCRIMINATION

-There are no special rules considering Marital Status except that an employee is considered Chilean if he/she has a Chilean spouse and rules regarding nondiscrimination.
+There are no special rules considering marital status except that an employee is considered Chilean if he/she has a Chilean spouse and rules regarding non-discrimination.